mmu-webdesign/l5-portfolio-template/2_IA_and_Content_Strategy/README.md

 ## Information Architecture

-Information Architecture Report - The team must carry out and record both an **Open Card Sort** and **Tree Jacking** exercises to inform your initial site architecture.
+Information Architecture Report - The team must carry out and record both an **Open Card Sort** and **Tree Testing** exercises to inform your initial site architecture.
 This will be illustrated as a site plan.

 >Card sorting is a method used to help design or evaluate the information architecture of a site.
 In a card sorting session, participants organize topics into categories that make sense to them and they may also help you label these groups.
 [Usability.gov](https://www.usability.gov/how-to-and-tools/methods/card-sorting.html).